-Experiment Away From the Eight Hour Day
+Experiment Away From the Eight-Hour Day

-Now that you’re not going out to lunch, commuting, in endless meetings, at the water cooler, and otherwise burning time in the office, you can experiment at getting away from an eight-hour day.
+Now that you’re not going out to lunch, commuting, in endless meetings, at the water cooler, and otherwise burning time in the office, you can experiment with getting away from an eight-hour day.
 It’s not just the hours—it’s how much productivity you squeeze into them.

-Try working for 5 solid, productive hours, in 1-hour blocks separated by 15 to 20 minute breaks (and lunch in there somewhere).
+Try working for 5 solid, productive hours, in 1-hour blocks separated by 15 to 20-minute breaks (and lunch in there somewhere).
 This is a great place to start, and you may find yourself really ready to make those hours count.